Tooth Extractions

 When Tooth Extraction is Necessary

-• Severe tooth decay or infection may make it impossible or too costly to repair a tooth
+- Severe tooth decay or infection that may make it impossible or too costly to repair a tooth.

-• Advanced gum disease may required a tooth to be pulled so it doesn’t affect the supporting tissues and bone structures of your mouth
+- Advanced gum disease that may require a tooth to be pulled so that it doesn’t affect the supporting tissues and bone structures of the mouth.

-• During orthodontic work, teeth may need to be extracted to create room for the teeth that are being moved into place
+- Teeth that may need to be extracted to create room for the teeth that are being moved into place with orthodontic treatment.

 What to expect